 Two Ways to Get Recognized!

 There are two ways to get recognized for your walk and roll efforts.
 The first is a Recognition Program created with an easy framework for school's to receive leveled achievement from Bronze to Platinum to reward their transportation efforts - and well-earned bragging rights.
-The second is a monthly Walk + Roll Champion Award.
+The second is our Walk + Roll Champion Award.
 Bestowed on individuals, groups or schools, this award recognizes SRTS Champions who are making a difference in their community by promoting safe, active travel to school.